Tuesday, February 09, 2010

 Anonymous 17th-century watercolor of the Semper Augustus, the most famous tulip bulb, which sold for a record price.
 (Source: Wikipedia)

-I love the whole idea of tulips being insanely expensive and used for cash is fabulous.
+I think the whole idea of tulips being insanely expensive and used for cash is fabulous.
 At one point 12 acres (5 ha) of land were offered for a Semper Augustus bulb.
 Thus we are treated to the amazing abundance that is SPRING!
 Yes, I swear it is coming.
-I've planted some amazing bulbs and they are starting to peak out.
-Of course there is the pile in the garage i forgot to plant so i put them in a pot and we'll see what unfolds.
+I've planted some lovely bulbs and they are starting to peak out.
+Of course there is the pile in the garage I forgot to plant so I put them in a pot and we'll see what unfolds.
 Also out my office window is a very old cherry tree that is starting to bloom!
 LOVE IT!
 We call it Pinky and it has been with us for probably thirty years or more.
-Thank you Pinky, for sharing your beauty with the birds and my cat who climbs up there to visit the birds, and me and the family.
+Thank you Pinky, for sharing your beauty with the birds and my cat who climbs up there to visit the birds, and our entire family.

 Thursday, January 21, 2010

 I am so grateful for so many things in my life.
 My family is amazing.
 I've been blessed with four children of extraordinary character.
-And this April we are expecting our first grandchild.
+And this April my oldest son and dear daughter in law are expecting the first grandchild.
 How awesome is that!
 We live in a beautiful area.
 Here is a photograph my daughter took at Bloedel reserve this fall.
 The northwest is a never ending blooming abundant green garden.
-My husband is an amusing, intelligent Scotsman that keeps us lively.
 My cat Milo is the never ending clown.
 I am surrounded with love and support.
 The people I work with in my writing adventures are enthusiastic, positive visionaries!
 Thank you, Universe!

 Tuesday, July 28, 2009